gggeek/db-3v4l/doc/FAQ.md

 - Q: can I make the db3v4l application use an existing database available in my infrastructure besides the self-contained ones?
   A: yes, as long as the type of database is already supported by the application.
   In order to add a new database, it is enough to:
-  - edit `app/config/services.yml` and add the definition of the extra remote database in key `db3v4l.database_instances`
+  - add a new file `docker/config/app/mydb.yml` with the definition of the extra remote database in key `db3v4l / database_instances`
+  - add a new file `docker/compose/app/mydb.yml` where you map the above file to a volume for the `worker` container
   - test that the worker container can connect to the remote database on the desired port (besides firewalls, the dns resolution might be problematic.
 If in doubt, test first using IP addresses)

 - Q: can I access the db3v4l databases from other applications running outside the provided Docker containers?
 I want to do mass data import / export from them.
   A: it is possible, but not enabled by default.
-In order to allow it, stop the Docker Compose stack, edit the `docker-compose.yml` file, set port mapping for any database that you want to expose to the 'outside world' and restart the stack.
+In order to allow it, stop the Docker Compose stack, edit the files in `docker/compose`, set port mapping for any database that you want to expose to the 'outside world' and restart the stack.
   *Note* that some of the databases included in the db3v4l, such as Microsoft SQL Server, have licensing conditions which restrict what you are legally allowed to use them for.
 We assume no responsibility for any abuse of such conditions.
-  *Note also* that there has be no hardening or tuning done of the containers running the database - the database root account password is not even randomized...
+  *Note also* that there has been no hardening or tuning done of the containers running the database - the database root account password is not even randomized...
 Opening them up for access from external tools might result in security-related issues